General FAQs

 Please check out supported portable media players for more information.

 A: Yes.
-Any Video (DVD) Converter can convert all supported videos to DVD MPEG-2 Video, which you can use DVDStyler or other DVD authoring tools to burn a DVD disc.
+Any Video Converter can convert all supported videos to DVD MPEG-2 Video, which you can use DVDStyler or other DVD authoring tools to burn a DVD disc.
 The output DVD disc can be played on both PAL and NTSC (for North America, Japan, South Korea, Taiwan, Philippine) TV systems.

-Q6: Can Any Video Converter rip DVDs and burn DVDs? (for AVC only)
+Q6: Can Any Video Converter rip DVDs and burn DVDs?

-Q7: Can Any DVD Converter rip DVDs and burn DVDs? (for ADC only)
+Q7: Can Any DVD Converter rip DVDs and burn DVDs?

-A: Any Video (DVD) Converter can convert DivX video.
+A: Any Video Converter can convert DivX video.
 However, they cannot output DivX video.
 You can use xvid codec instead.

 Q11: Can I convert DVD to Sansa Fuze?